Tannakian categories in positive characteristic: Preliminaries and notation

 For non-zero $\scA\in \alg{\bC}$, we denote the category of $\scA$-modules in $\bC$ by $\bC_{\scA}$.
 Then $(\bC_{\scA},\otimes_{\scA},\scA)$ is a monoidal category as in \ref{SMC} with right exact tensor product $-\otimes_{\scA}-$, as the coequaliser of $-\otimes\scA\otimes-\rightrightarrows -\otimes-$, introduced in \cite[\S 7.5]{Del90}.
 For an algebra morphism $\scA\to\scB$ we have the corresponding tensor functor $\scB\otimes_\scA-:\bC_\scA\to\bC_{\scB}$.

 For the remainder of this subsection, fix a tensor category $\bT$.
 By \cite[\S 7.5]{Del90} the category $\Ind \bT$ is again naturally a symmetric monoidal category satisfying (i)-(iii) above.
-Furthermore, the functor $-\otimes-$ is bi-exact, even though only objects in the subcategory $\bT$ are dualisable, see \cite[\S 2.2]{Del02}.
-It also follows from the definitions that the functor $-\otimes X:\Ind\bT\to\Ind\bT$ is faithful, for any $X\in\Ind\bT$.
+Furthermore, the functor $-\otimes-$ is bi-exact (and cocontinuous), even though only objects in the subcategory $\bT$ are dualisable.
+The latter claim can easily be proved by showing that dualisable objects must be compact, or by an immediate generalisation of the proof in \cite[\S 2.2]{Del02} of the special case where all objects in $\bT$ have finite length.
 We abbreviate the notation of \ref{AlgC} as $\Alg{\bT}=\alg\Ind\bT$ and $\Mod_{\scA}=(\Ind\bT)_{\scA}$, or $\Mod_{\scA}^{\bT}$ when there is risk of ambiguity.
 We have a tensor functor

 For the tensor category $\vecc=\vecc_{\mk}$, we have that $\Vecc=\Ind\vecc$ is the category of all vector spaces and $\Alg\vecc$ is the category $\mathbf{Alg}_{\mk}$ of commutative $\mk$-algebras.